Apartness relations between propositions: Classification

 \begin{body} Lemma~\ref{lemma:bottomreduct} and Theorem~\ref{thm:characterization} allow us to quickly identify necessary conditions for a given formula giving rise to a non-trivial apartness relation in intuitionistic logic.
 For example, Propositions~\ref{prop:lem-rijke1}~and~\ref{prop:wlem-rijke2} follow immediately by considering the respective bottom-reducts of Rijke's candidates. \end{body}

-\begin{body} We have already seen that Rijke's first candidate is a non-trivial apartness relation between propositions only in CPC.
-Notice that in CPC, Rijke's second candidate defines the same apartness relation as the first candidate.
+\begin{body} We have already seen that Rijke's first candidate is a non-trivial apartness relation between propositions only in classical propositional logic.
+Notice that in classical propositional logic, Rijke's second candidate defines the same apartness relation as the first candidate.
 Here we explain this phenomenon by showing that in a superintuitionistic logic satisfying the weak law of excluded middle, Rijke's second candidate in fact represents the \textit{only} apartness relation between propositions, up to logical equivalence. \end{body}